hamburger

 SL4 2HP

-The Lodge was built in the 17th century by John Byfield, a captain in Oliver Cromwell’s army, and was originally known as Byfield House.
-It was taken over by Charles II following the restoration of the monarchy, and for much of its subsequent history it was the official residence of the Rangers of Windsor Great Park.
-The first to reside at the Lodge was Baptist May, Keeper of the Privy Purse.
-Other rangers to reside at the Lodge include Sarah Churchill, Duchess of Marlborough, and William Augustus, Duke of Cumberland, the third son of King George II and from whom the building takes its name.
+The history of Cumberland Lodge spans more than 350 years.
+Built in the 17th century by John Byfield, a captain in Oliver Cromwell’s army, it later became the official residence of successive Rangers of Windsor Great Park, including Sarah Churchill, Duchess of Marlborough, and William Augustus, Duke of Cumberland, from whom the Lodge takes its name.

-Upon Lord FitzAlan’s death in 1947, King George VI broke with tradition and Cumberland Lodge was granted to a new educational foundation.
-It was established by Amy Buller, who had recently published her groundbreaking book, Darkness over Germany, about the rise of Nazi sentiments amongst students and academics in Germany in the late 1930s
+In 1947, King George VI granted Cumberland Lodge to a new educational foundation established by Amy Buller, whose influential book Darkness over Germany examined the rise of Nazi sentiments amongst students and academics in Germany in the 1930s.